 Missing teeth compromise the health and function of your bite.
 Patients with missing teeth are more likely to experience tooth shifting, additional tooth loss, and bone recession.
 Replacing missing teeth as soon as possible benefits not only your oral health but your overall health as well.

-Dr. Suman Chibb provides restorative treatment options such as dental implants to replace missing teeth.
+We provide restorative treatment options such as dental implants to replace missing teeth.
 Every patient is unique and requires individualized care.
-A comprehensive dental consultation will help Dr. Chibb determine which procedure will provide patients with optimal results.
+A comprehensive dental consultation will help determine which procedure will provide patients with optimal results.

-The dental bridge procedure will vary depending on the type of bridge the patient chooses to receive.
 A dental bridge can be fixed for a permanent and reliably stable fit, or removable for easy cleaning or comfort.
-Dr. Chibb will provide you with all of your restorative treatment options so that you may make an informed decision.
+Your dentist will provide you with all of your restorative treatment options so that you may make an informed decision.

 When choosing to replace your teeth with a dental restoration, you must consider all options first.
-She will help you consider the pros and cons but always keeps in mind the long-term health benefits.
+Your dentist will help you consider the pros and cons but always keeps in mind the long-term health benefits.
 We will do our best to work within your budget and cosmetic goals.

 Removable Dental Bridge